mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Most of what little dry land Mora possesses is given over to high– technology intensive agriculture, with additional food production provided by seabed farming.
 There are, however, a few exceptions.
-One is Mora’s massive Downport, which takes up most of an equatorial island.
+One is Mora's massive Downport, which takes up most of an equatorial island.
 Another is the World Park, a large nature reserve.
 There is also an island reserved as a private estate for the high officials of the world government.

-Mora’s system of government is unusual, in that Duchess Delphine is not just the world’s official representative but also the head of Mora’s government.
+Mora's system of government is unusual, in that Duchess Delphine is not just the world's official representative but also the head of Mora's government.
 In practice the duchess delegates her role of representative to the Imperium to a deputy, except when she feels that personal intervention is necessary.